 You can take this class online or in person

-This page is for folks interested in the VIRTUAL CLASS, taking place on Zoom from Jan 16th thru Feb 21st, on Thursdays from 6:30-8:30pm EDT (full schedule is below).
+This page is for folks interested in the VIRTUAL CLASS, taking place on Zoom from Jan 16th thru Feb 21st with two cohorts available:

 “This course was an absolute joy!
 I find myself humming or singing some of the songs we learned throughout my day, and I've already been sharing them with others...Saro is a fantastic teacher who managed to make a Zoom singing class lively and interactive.”